al3jandr0/journalscript/README.md

 2.1.4 Test command doesn't create a new file if target file exits 2.1.5 Test command fails when journalscript doesn't have permissions to target directory 2.2 Sub-component: write with templates
-2.2.1 Test default behavior when there is no templates 2.2.2 Test default template is picked up at data directory 2.2.3 Test default template is picked up at configure directory 2.2.4 Test custom template is picked up at data directory
+2.2.1 Test fallback behavior when there is no templates 2.2.2 Test default template is picked up at data directory 2.2.3 Test default template is picked up at configure directory 2.2.4 Test custom template is picked up at data directory